microcourses/microcourses.info/README.md

 ### In between: An Introduction to MVC

 Important to know, and good for a talk.
 But mainly theoretical, not practical.
 For it to be a microcourse, it would need to be explained in the most practical manner.

 ### Bad 1: A 2-hours lecture in the benefits of Garbage Collection in Memory Management

 Way too theoratical,
-Way too premature given the audience.
+Way too premature,
+boring (given the audience).

 ### Bad 2: Building your own Blog / ToDo / Other Small App